LSE lifts halt on En+'s London-listed GDRs available to U.S. investors

 The halt was lifted at 0900 GMT, she said.
 Data shows the GDRs, which are worth $9.7 each, have not yet traded.

-U.S. President Donald Trump’s administration on Sunday lifted sanctions on the core empire of Russian tycoon Oleg Deripaska, including aluminum giant Rusal and its parent En+, despite a Democrat-led push to maintain them.
+U.S. President Donald Trump’s administration on Sunday lifted sanctions on the core empire of Russian tycoon Oleg Deripaska, including aluminium giant Rusal and its parent En+, despite a Democrat-led push to maintain them.

 Trading in En+’s other London-listed GDRs did not stop under the sanctions, which were imposed in April last year, but they have not traded since Aug.
 14. They are worth $5.4 each, down from $9.5 before the sanctions.